nogibjj/Mini_Project10_LinHui/README.md

 ## Dataset

-The `VIX.csv` file is expected to contain historical data for the Volatility Index (VIX).
+The `VIX.csv` file contains 5-year daily historical data for the Volatility Index (VIX).
 It includes columns for dates, opening prices, closing prices, highs, lows, and possibly other financial indicators.

 ## Script